Gia Carangi: Legacy

 Carangi's life has been the subject of several works.
 A biography of Carangi by Stephen Fried titled Thing of Beauty—taken from the first line of John Keats' famous poem Endymion—was published in 1993.
-Gia, a biographical television film starring Angelina Jolie, debuted on HBO in 1998.
+Gia, a biographical film starring Angelina Jolie, debuted on HBO in 1998.
 Jolie won a Golden Globe Award and a Screen Actors Guild Award for her performance, among other accolades.
 A documentary titled The Self-Destruction of Gia, released in 2003, showcased footage of Carangi, contemporary interviews with Carangi's family and former colleagues, including Sandy Linter, and footage of actress-screenwriter Zoë Lund, herself a heroin addict, who had been commissioned to write a screenplay based upon Carangi's life at the time of her own death of drug-related causes in 1999.

-A biography of Carangi by Sacha Lanvin Baumann titled Born This Way: Friends, Colleagues, and Coworkers Recall Gia Carangi, the Supermodel Who Defined an Era, was published in 2015.
-Sondra Scerca, who brought Carangi to Wilhelmina, is currently writing a memoir titled GIA, WILLY and ME, which will be released in 2022.

-The AIDS Memorial Quilt contains one panel with Carangi's full name on it that only commemorates her, one panel that refers to her as Gia that only commemorates her, and one panel that refers to her as Gia and commemorates other people as well as her.
+Carangi is commemorated on the AIDS Memorial Quilt on block #5949, block #3505, and block #4113.